langedev/talesofver-website/src/routes/tov/gamedocs/essences-explained.md

 * Brief summary of Essential Essences

+### Colere

+Colere is the essence of Cultivation and Aid.

+When empowering some basic actions with Colere, it will cause the following effects,

+*

+When empowering more complex actions with Colere the following effects have been observed, though they are not guaranteed.

+*

 ### Motus

 Motus is the essence of movement, and motion.
 Motus enhances and creates motion in an action.